mfms-ncsu/galant-js/system-test-plan.md

 ### Graph input

 1. (!)
 Load all of of the graphs with prefix `bad` in the `src/testing` directory (there are six).
 There should be error messages reflecting what's wrong with these graphs.
-You should be able to select and upload all of these at once. [!!! duplicate edge should result in an error, but des not !!!] [!!! errors on layered graphs are not detected !!!] [!!! errors related to missing or bad coordinates are no longer caught !!!]
+You should be able to select and upload all of these at once. [!!! errors on layered graphs are not detected !!!]
 2. Load (+) same-coordinates.
 Instead of an error, node 3 will land on top of 0 and allow user to fix by moving 3.
 3. Load (+) same-position.
 In this case nodes should shift appropriately: node 3 should end up in position 1 of layer 0. [!!! does not work !!!]